openshift/training/rc-setup.md

     https://ose3-master.example.com:8443/osapi/v1beta1/buildConfigHooks/ruby-sample-build//github?namespace=wiring

-**Note**: As of the cut of beta 4, the generic webhook URL was incorrect in the webUI.
+**Note**: As of the cut of RC, the generic webhook URL was incorrect in the webUI.
 Note the correct syntax above.
 This is fixed already, but did not make it
 in: